wesbos/eslint-config-wesbos/readme.md

 ## Settings

 If you'd like to overwrite eslint or prettier settings, you can add the rules in your `.eslintrc` file.
 The [ESLint rules](https://eslint.org/docs/rules/) go directly under `"rules"` while [prettier options](https://prettier.io/docs/en/options.html) go under `"prettier/prettier"`.
+Note that prettier rules overwrite anything in my config (trailing comma, and single quote), so you'll need to include those as well.

 ```js
 {